wesbragagt/JobScrape/README.md

   - [Weslley Braga](https://github.com/wesbragagt)

 ## Description
-  JobScrape is a site which allows you to get job postings from the top job hunt websites such as indeed, other websites coming in the future.
+  JobScrape is a site which allows you to get job postings from indeed, monster and glassdoor, other websites coming in the future.
-  Under development include a more job websites to scrape and an option to create you job list.
+  Under development includes a login system and the option to generate a spreadsheet with all the jobs saved.

 ## Technologies Used